Maintaining a good level of physical fitness is important. However, it can be difficult to determine what fitness entails.

 For instance, people with a high muscle (lean mass) ratio might weigh more than those with the same height and waist circumference who have less muscle.

 How is body composition calculated?

-- Dynamic stretching – the ability to complete a full range of motion of a particular joint.
-This type of flexibility is used in standard “warming up” exercises as it helps ready the body for physical activity.
+- Dynamic stretching: This refers to the ability to complete a full range of motion in a particular joint.
+People use this type of stretch in standard warmup exercises, as it helps prepare the body for physical activity.

-- Static-active stretching – holding the body or part of the body in a stretched position and maintaining that position for a period of time.
+- Static-active stretching: This refers to holding the body or part of the body in a stretched position and maintaining that position for a period of time.
 One example of static-active stretching is the splits.

-- Ballistic stretching – only to be used when the body is already warmed up and limber from exercise, it involves stretching in various positions and bouncing.
+- Ballistic stretching: People should only engage in ballistic stretching when the body is already warmed up and limber from exercise.
+It involves stretching in various positions and bouncing.

 There are a number of ways to improve flexibility.
-A daily stretching regimen can be the simplest and most efficient way of achieving whole body flexibility.
+Having a daily stretching regimen can be the simplest and most efficient way of achieving whole body flexibility.

 In general, fitness means different things to different people.